- Parking Map

 A fee of $200 will be charged for a permit for a second vehicle, or to replace a lost or stolen permit.
 This fee is payable at the Bursar's Office.

-FRESHMEN RESIDENTS are not permitted to have a vehicle.
+FRESHMAN RESIDENTS are not permitted to have a vehicle.

-SOPHOMORE RESIDENTS on campus, including Ruden St. apartments, will be restricted to the north campus parking lot (P25).
+SOPHOMORE RESIDENTS on campus, including Ruden St. apartments, will be restricted to the North Campus parking lot (P25).
 Any left over spaces at Forest Hills will be assigned to sophomores using a lottery system.
 Forest Hills sophomores who are not assigned a parking space at Forest Hills will be restricted to the north campus parking lot (P25).